 When children are complimented and rewarded for taking initiative, they become more productive (competent) and optimistic about their ability to achieve their goals.
 If they receive feedback that they don’t match up or fit in, they will begin to feel inferior, doubt their abilities, and so will not reach their full potential.
 If a child is unable to develop a skill that they believe society requires, they may feel inadequate.

 Now it is obvious that your self-esteem is made up of the beliefs you hold about yourself, like I pointed out earlier, those beliefs that make up your sense of self cannot be changed except when an event that drastically combats them happens.

 However, you should not wait for such an event to happen.
 You can initiate combat against your beliefs.
-If you have low self-esteem, you should take this 3-Step Treatment Plan That Can Work For Anyone.
+If you have low self-esteem, you should take this Three Step Low Self-Esteem Treatment Plan That Can Work For Anyone.

 Olusegun Iyejare is a career coach and certified counselor.
 He helps individuals discover and maximize their potential to live satisfying lives regardless of obvious limitations holding them back.